-- In one episode, billionaire Mr. Burns needs to go to the hospital for a while and thinks he should get Homer to watch over his mansion while he's gone.
+- In "The Mansion Family", Mr. Burns needs to go to the hospital for a while and thinks he should get Homer to watch over his mansion while he's gone.
 When Mr. Smithers points out that this is a bad idea because Homer screwed up everything else Mr. Burns has ever asked him, Burns responds by saying that since Homer failed so many times, he's due for a good performance.